berthubert/hello-dl/README.md

 # hello-dl
+bert@hubertnet.nl - I post about this project on Mastodon as [@bert_hubert@fosstodon.org](https://fosstodon.org/@bert_hubert).

 A from scratch introduction to modern machine learning.
 Many tutorials exist already of course, but this one aims to really explain what is going on.
+Also, we'll develop the demo until it is actually useful on real life data.

 Other documents start out from the (very impressive) PyTorch environment, or they attempt to math it up from first principles.